Â

 Sigh.

 There are so many mulch options available to us that are eco-friendly and beneficial for our gardens.
-Cedar is one (except maybe for the pollinator deterring aspects).
+Cedar is one; bark mulches, hardwood mulch, and wood chips are others.

 Depending on your use case - landscape beds, vegetable gardens, tree surrounds, paths - other mulches are likely a good option.
 Alternatives include hardwood mulches, bark chips and shredded bark, pine mulches like pine needles, pine bark mulch, ground-up leaves, grass clippings -- so many different types of mulch to choose from.